MeghaChawala/Face-recognition/README.md

   The dataset is ORL_faces.npz consists 400 different face images from 40 distinct subjects.

+  you must extract the zip file into code folder

 # Usage

   You can see the results of the code that has already been executed.
 Run, restart, and execute all from the notified to rerun the code.